dnsimple/erldns/README.md

 AXFR zone transfers are not currently implemented.
 The current "implementation" is just a stub.

-In order to support it, it might be needed to use a custom record handler that will for example "match" every record when the QTYPE is AXFR (252).

 ## Metrics

 Folsom is used to gather runtime metrics and statistics.